Emergency Employer COVID Vaccine MandateSeptember 10, 2021

 - The U.S. Labor Department will issue an Emergency Temporary Standard (ETS) regulation requiring companies with 100 or more employees to certify that their employees are either fully vaccinated or have proof of a weekly negative COVID-19 test.

-- This rule has not been published yet, but we expect it to go into effect quickly after publication, which is likely to occur in September.
+- This rule has not been published yet, but we expect it to go into effect quickly after publication, which is likely to occur in the coming weeks.

 OSHA will also develop a rule that will require employers with more than 100 employees to provide paid time off for the time it takes for employees to get vaccinated or to recover if they experience any post-vaccination side effects.
 This requirement will be implemented through the ETS.

 The ETS has not yet been issued, so there is minimal information available regarding the requirements.
 However, it is important to note that collecting copies of the vaccine card may have HIPAA implications; generally, the card itself is not protected by HIPAA, and we anticipate that collection solely related to compliance with this requirement will remain unprotected by HIPAA.
 Even so, this information is highly sensitive and should be treated with a high level of care and confidentiality and HIPAA may be implicated if the card is collected for additional reasons, such as part of a wellness program to avoid a health plan premium surcharge.

 On September 30, 2021, the HHS published guidance that addresses common workplace scenarios and answers questions about whether and how the HIPAA Privacy Rule applies.

 Paylocity is actively monitoring and expects additional guidance from the agency to be released in the coming weeks.
 We are currently working on developing in-system solutions to help employers capture any needed information and meet any additional compliance requirements created by this ETS.